-All e-mail is automatically sent to students' osu.edu accounts.
+All e-mail is sent to students' osu.edu accounts.
 Therefore, you must regularly check your OSU e-mail.
-Of course, you can forward your OSU e-mail to another account if you wish.
+You may forward your OSU e-mail to another account if you wish.
 Note, though, that OSU has good firewalls.
 You must use your OSU e-mail to contact your instructor.
 Your instructor will not reply to e-mails sent from non-OSU accounts.
 Plus, e-mail from accounts other than your OSU account may not get through anyway.